-Andrew Female College and Academy opened as a four-year college in 1854.
-It was named in honor of Bishop James O. Andrew, who was responsible for the founding of the Methodist Episcopal Church, South.
-In 1856 Bishop Andrew came to Cuthbert to dedicate the school to "the service of God."
-During the years of 1864-1865, classes were held in town and the College buildings and facilities were used by the government of the Confederacy as Hood Hospital.
-In 1866, the school included in its curriculum a course in physical training, the first such course to be required of women in the South.
-In 1892, the existing Andrew Female College buildings burned; however, funds were raised immediately by the people of Cuthbert, and "Old Main," the present administration building, was constructed.
-Warren Bush Hall, the first classroom building, was built in 1900 and Cuthbert Hall in 1912, thereby joining "Old Main" and Warren Bush into one unit.
-These facilities are currently in the midst of a multi-year renovation.
+Andrew Female College and Academy opened in 1854.
+The college, named in honor of Bishop James O. Andrew was dedicated by Bishop Andrew to "the service of God."
+During the years 1864-65, classes were held in town, and the college was used as Hood Hospital.
+When the school reopened in 1866, a physical culture course, the first offered for women, was in the curriculum.
+All the college buildings burned in 1892, but funds were raised immediately by the people of Cuthbert and the surrounding area.
+"Old Main", the present administration building, was built in 1892.
+Warren Bush Hall, the first classroom building, was built in 1900 and Cuthbert Hall in 1912.

-In 1917, Andrew College became a two-year college.
-Because it was still offering preparatory programs, it remained a member of the Southern Association of Secondary Schools.
-Andrew remained a college serving only women until 1956, when it became coeducational.
-A period of expansion began in 1948 with the construction of the original Pitts Library.
-Patterson Hall was built in 1961, Rhodes Hall in 1963, and the Parker Physical Education Building in 1966.
-The year of 1967 brought construction of the new Pitts Library, Mitchell Hall, and the remodeling of the original library into the Suarez Fine Arts Building.
-In January of 1984, the Don Abbott Turner Dining Hall opened, and in 1985, the Charlotte and Idus Rhodes Science and Computer Center was completed.
-In September 1986, the Jinks Physical Education Complex was opened.
-A new three-story residence hall, the Fort Building, was completed in 1999 and the Phyllis and Jack Jones Chapel in 2001.
-In 2007, the intramural field was dedicated and renamed to Crispin and Jimmy Gilbert Field in honor of their longtime service to Andrew College.
+In 1917, Andrew College became a two-year institution.
+Andrew remained a woman's college until 1956.
+A period of expansion began in 1948 with the construction of the original Pitts Library, now the Suarez Fine Arts Buildings.
+In the 1960s, Rhodes Hall, the Parker Physical Education Building, the new Pitts Library, and Mitchell Hall were built.
+During the 1980s, the Don Abbott Turner Dining Hall, the Charlotte and Idus Rhodes Science and Computer Center, and the Jinks Physical Education Complex opened.
+Fort Hall was completed in 1991 and the Phyllis and Jack Jones Chapel in 2001.